skyriakidis/readme/README_snakemake.md

 -[map.py] This script contains the full workflow for mapping the reads to a reference genome by using BWA-MEM mapper and FreeBayes variant caller.
 - Steps
 	1) Indexing of the reference genome.
-	2) Mapping the trimmed reads against the reference genome
+	2) Mapping the trimmed reads against the reference genome and sorting the output [BAM] file.
+	3) Apply [SAMtools] -fixmate and -markdup utilities to sorted BAM files for the removal of potential PCR duplicates.
+The output file of this step must be indexed.
+	4) For variant calling, the output BAM files from mapping each sample to the reference genome must be merged and indexed.